yogaajie2/technical-test-jakmall/README.md

 No other libraries are used.
 All other components and functions are hand-coded manually.

+Although all required functionalities are working properly, due to my limited time available to work on this test I deeply apologize for any unmet requirements, mainly the mobile UI.
+Writing and building all functions and components from scratch while also using libraries that I have limited exposure with definitely took more time than I have estimated.

 ##

 If you have any questions, please contact me.